Commission of the Churches on International Affairs

 The CCIA dates back to 1946.
 However, its scope was much extended in 2006, when its merger with three other WCC advisory bodies was decided: the Commission of the Churches on Diakonia and Development (CCDD), the Commission of the Churches on Justice, Peace and the Integrity of Creation (CJPC), and the Reference Group on Inter-religious Relations and Dialogue (IRRD).

-The Commission of the Churches on International affairs (CCIA) comprises 38 people nominated by churches and regional ecumenical organizations to advise the WCC.
+The Commission of the Churches on International affairs (CCIA) comprises 35 people nominated by churches and regional ecumenical organizations to advise the WCC.
 These men and women from around the world are church leaders, pastors, laypersons and academics with expertise on areas relevant to the commission.
-They usually meet every eighteen months.
+They usually meet once a year.

 Working groups on specific topics come together and stay in contact in-between commission meetings, mainly through the internet.
 They thus respond to the challenge of providing WCC staff and governing bodies with timely advice despite the complexity of issues.

 Working groups are not established on a permanent basis but respond to urgent challenges faced by the WCC and the ecumenical movement.
-For the period between October 2010 and the WCC Assembly in October 2013, four working groups have been set up:
+Currently, there are five working groups:

-Particularly in the WCC programme areas of public witness, justice and diakonia, and interreligious dialogue and cooperation, the CCIA offers an ecumenical forum, information and leadership on national and international problems to WCC member churches, their agencies and other ecumenical partners.
+Particularly in the WCC programme areas of , and , the CCIA offers an ecumenical forum, information and leadership on national and international problems to WCC member churches, their agencies and other ecumenical partners.

 The CCIA provides a platform for information-sharing and joint advocacy on critical situations and on opportunities to support initiatives for peacemaking, justice and overcoming poverty.